-We have held an Athena SWAN Bronze Award since 2008, and all our science, technology, engineering, mathematics and medicine Schools hold individual Bronze or Silver Awards.
-In accordance with the expansion of the Athena SWAN Charter to include Schools in the arts, humanities, social sciences, business and law, Schools in the Faculty of Humanities are also working towards Bronze Award status.
+In accordance with the expansion of the Athena Swan Charter to include Schools in the arts, humanities, social sciences, business and law, Schools in the Faculty of Humanities are also working towards Bronze Award status.

-We’re fully committed to progressing a long-term cultural change to benefit all staff, and we are applying for a University Silver Award in 2017.
+We’re fully committed to progressing a long-term cultural change to benefit all staff.

-We participate in Britain’s good practice employers’ forum on sexual orientation, run by Stonewall, the charity that works for equality for lesbians, gay men and bisexuals.
+We participate in Britain’s good practice employers’ forum on sexual orientation run by Stonewall, a charity that works for equality for LGBTQ+ people everywhere.

-The Diversity Champion programme provides us with access to a wide range of support and resources to ensure that we are an inclusive/supportive place to work, study and visit.
+Stonewall's Diversity Champion programme provided us with access to a wide range of support and resources to ensure we are an inclusive and supportive place to work, study and visit.